IDEO-coLAB/demo-blockchain-airbag/README.md

 # BlokMotiv
-A physical/digital tagging system that enables transparency and traceability through aggregated identity and shared truth
+A physical/digital tagging system that enables transparency and traceability through aggregated identity and shared truth using a blockchain.

 ## Packages used